-- 2. Absent exceptional circumstances, Public Health majors and minors may not take core courses at another institution.
-This includes consortium or abroad programs.
-Petitions for exceptions to this policy should be submitted to the program director. - 3.
-While Public Health majors may double-count courses between their major and minor and other majors or minors, students must complete all of the public health requirements. - 4.
-Public health majors may apply no more than 9 elective credits from approved study abroad or non-GW programs.
-Public health minors may apply no more than 3 elective credits from approved study abroad or non-GW programs. - 5.
-Students who wish to declare a Public Health Minor may do so by submitting a minor declaration form, as long as they hold a 2.75 GPA. - 6.
+- 1. Public health majors may apply no more than 9 elective credits from approved study abroad or non-GW programs.
+Public health minors may apply no more than 3 elective credits from approved study abroad or non-GW programs. - 2.
+Students who wish to declare a Public Health Minor may do so by submitting a minor declaration form, as long as they hold a 2.75 GPA. - 3.
 Students interested in the BS/MPH should talk to their academic advisor as soon as they decide.
 If accepted to the BS/MPH, students take 4 courses that count toward both their MPH and their BS degrees.
 Admission to the MPH is conditional based on grades earned in those 4 courses and successful graduation from the BS program.
 Refer to the BS/MPH tab of the BS, Public Health program page for details about the BS/MPH admissions process. - a.
 The BS/MPH is NOT a 5-year program.
-The time it takes to complete the MPH portion of the dual degree program depends on the concentration, student decisions regarding course load and sequencing, and whether the student is admitted in their junior or senior year. - 7.
+The time it takes to complete the MPH portion of the dual degree program depends on the concentration, student decisions regarding course load and sequencing, and whether the student is admitted in their junior or senior year. - 4.
 Public Health majors and minors must follow specific requirements for transferring credit from study abroad programs.
 See section on "Study Abroad" for more information.